Dedicated to you

 • Ensure a written record is made by the person who made the allegation.

-The DSL should then contact the LSCB for guidance.
+The DSL should then contact the LSCB or Local Authority Designated Officer (LADO) and/or Multi-Agency Safeguarding Hub (MASH) for guidance*.
 In most cases they will direct the organisation to deal with the allegation.
 In more serious cases the police and/or children’s services may become involved and due process takes over.

 b.
 Lexis has a duty of care to safeguard both Under 18s and their employees.